munificent/game-programming-patterns/book/prototype.markdown

 Parent objects give us a way to reuse behavior (and state!) across multiple objects, so we've got half of what classes cover here.
 The other key thing classes do is give us a mechanism to create new instances.
 When you need a new Thingamabob, you can just do `new Thingabob` (or whatever your preferred language's syntax is).
 The class is implicitly a factory for instances of itself.

 Without classes, how do we make new things?
-In particular, how do we make new things that all have stuff in common?
-As you can guess by the chapter, the way you do this in Self is by *cloning*.
+In particular, how do we make a bunch of new things that all have stuff in common?
+Just like the design pattern, the way you do this in Self is by *cloning*.

 In Self, it's as if *every* object supports the Prototype design pattern implicitly.
 Any object can be cloned.
 To make a bunch of similar objects, you just: